Atrás

 1. Why to Tailor Your Clothes

 Fit is the most important aspect of styling.
 If it isn’t the right fit, nothing else matters.
 Wearing clothes that fit will actually make you look taller and thinner.
-The reality is that most clothes are mass manufactured (unless you’re shopping at Emily Westenberger!), so they are designed to fit the average person, but really what does average mean.
+The reality is that most clothes are mass manufactured (unless you’re shopping at Emily Westenberger the Label!), so they are designed to fit the average person, but what does average really mean?
 None of us are built the same, so likely you will need alterations.

 Tailoring clothes is a massive confidence booster.
 It changes the way you carry yourself, and the way you walk into a room.
 You put off an aurora of power when your clothes fit.